ColdCaseFiler/coldcasefiler.github.io/README.md

 The assets folder is where you store any media you upload: pictures, PDFs etc.

-It is broken down into sub-categories for easier organization: People, Places, Objects and References
+It is broken down into sub-categories for easier organization: People, Places, Objects and References.

+So, if you wanted to use the Unknown Person image, you would find it at: /assets/people/unknown.jpg

 ### _People